chadwhitman/Django-Base-Theme/README.md

 #### Installation via Git Clone

-If you don't want to pip install base_theme, you can always just simply clone the repo into your project and move <br />
-the files where you want them.
+If you don't want to pip install, you can always just clone the repo into your project and move the files where you want them.

 #### If you installed via pip, to override template files: